SuperOfficeDocs/superoffice-docs/docs/en/project/learn/project-guide/working-with.md

    ![Project guide section tab with overview of Planned status -screenshot][img1]

-1. In the dialog which appears, you create the follow-up/document in the usual way.
+1. In the dialog that appears, you create the follow-up/document in the usual way.
 Many of the fields are prefilled, but you can change the information, or add more information.
 See [The Document dialog][1] or [The dialog for follow-ups][2].

     You can delegate the follow-up to your colleagues by setting them as the owner of the follow-up.
 If defined in Settings and maintenance for a specific follow-up, the **Assign task to project member** dialog appears, where you can select a colleague as the owner of the follow-up.